pysentimiento/pysentimiento/README.md

 2. Run script to train models

-Check [TRAIN.md](TRAIN.md) for further information on how to train your models
+Check [TRAIN.md](docs/TRAIN.md) for further information on how to train your models

+Note: you need access to the datasets, which are not public for the time being.

 3. Upload models to Huggingface's Model Hub